durrcommasteven/durrcommasteven.github.io/_posts/2018-10-01-dumb-battleship-algo.md

 **A note**: I originally wrote this back in 2018.
-Back then I used tensorflow 1 with sessions and all that.
-Don't panic though, it has been redone in tensorflow 2.
+Back then I was using tensorflow (1) -- with sessions and all that.
+I rewrote it though when I went through this post, and to preserve historicity, I used tensorflow 2.